RigsOfRods/docs.rigsofrods.org/gameplay/installing-content.md

 That's it!
 You can launch Rigs of Rods now and your shiny new mod should be ready to use.

+**If mod appears to be white or missing parts you should regen and/or update your cache.**

 # Installing skinzips

 Some mods may provide a `*.skinzip` which contains some extra liveries/skins for the vehicle.
 To install these, they are also placed in the `packs` folder.